Thailand

 Sensitive to Environment

-The Korat’s sensitivity is both its greatest quality and its most significant management consideration.
+The Korat’s sensitivity is both its defining quality and its most significant management consideration.
 These cats are acutely aware of the emotional atmosphere around them — they pick up on stress, conflict, and change in ways that most cats do not.
-Loud households, frequent disruptions, or significant changes in routine can genuinely distress a Korat.
+Loud households, frequent disruptions, or significant changes in routine can distress a Korat.
 They thrive in calm, consistent environments where they feel secure.

 Gentle but Playful

 The Korat is gentle in its interactions — it almost never scratches or bites without significant provocation, and it handles children’s attention with patient tolerance.
-It is also genuinely playful, particularly in its first few years, and enjoys interactive games with a focused enthusiasm.
+It is also playful, particularly in its first few years, and enjoys interactive games with focused enthusiasm.

 Opinionated